AFL Tasmania

-AFL Tasmania is the Australian Football League (AFL) subsidiary in Tasmania and it’s governing body for Australian rules football in Tasmania.
+AFL Tasmania is the Australian Football League (AFL) subsidiary in Tasmania and its governing body for Australian rules football in Tasmania.
 The organisation is responsible for AFL-linked Australian rules football development in the state.

-The Tasmanian Football Association was formed in 12 June 1879 as the colony's first governing body for the sport.
-However in February 1999 it was liquidated due to crushing debts.
+The Tasmanian Football Association was formed on 12 June 1879 as the colony's first governing body for the sport.
+However, in February 1999 it was liquidated due to crushing debts.
 Football Tasmania, structured as a commission independent of clubs, was established in 1999.
 The body changed its name to AFL Tasmania in 2002 reflecting its control as a subsidiary of the AFL.

 The former Victorian Football League club, the Tasmanian Devils Football Club, was also managed by AFL Tasmania.